-It is a goal for this Plan to maintain biodiversity over time and across the scales.
+It is a goal for this Plan to maintain biodiversity over time and across scales.
 However, it is not possible to manage for each of the native species on the landscape.
 The approach of maintaining regional, landscape, and stand level features and ensuring their connectivity across scales is considered a suitable method to maintain biodiversity.
-As well as utilizing all the Eco management information that has been gathered by Kwadacha.